 It turned out the telex industry was nearing extinction, but we didn’t know it yet; there were still hundreds of large firms relying on them for important communications

 Anyhow, there were only two or three companies still in the market at this point.
-The one I worked for went bust, and that’s when I started my own telex company with one of the other salesmen I worked with.
+The one I worked for went bust, and that’s when I started my own telex company with one of the other salesmen colleagues.

 It was the easiest money we had ever made.
 Most companies were still using antiquated machines, so we offered upgrades free of charge.
 Whatever they were paying to British telecom, they could simply pay the same amount to us on a three- to five-year contract.

-See, telex messages are never ignored because the machine starts beeping when a message comes in.
+You see, telex messages are never ignored because the machine starts beeping when a message comes in.
 So, we advised telex users that most old telex machines weren’t year 2000 compliant and we offered a free upgrade.
 Even if their machines were compliant, the customers usually upgraded anyways.
-British Telecom pulled out of the market around that time, and we made a bloody fortune.
+British Telecom pulled out of the market around that time, and we made a bloody fortune!!!!!

 There never has been, and never will be, a more highly-targeted direct mail system.
 One that offered 100% delivery to a highly-specific target market.

-So, there you go – I was one of the world’s first ever email spammers, and I didn't even know it.
+So, there you go – I was one of the world’s first ever electronic mail spammers, and I didn't even know it!